 - Pour the filling directly overtop the crust.

 - Place the pan in your freezer for 8-10 hours until the filling is frozen solid.
 Release the springform pan and use a knife to separate the bottom layer from the crust.
 It should slide right off the bottom of the pan and onto a serving plate.
-Allow to thaw for 1 hour at room temperature and then slice into 8-10 slices (it is thick and rich so 10 slices will still yield satisfying portions).
+Allow to thaw for 1 hour at room temperature and then slice into 8-10 slices (10 slices will still yield satisfying portions as the pie is rich).
 Place on your serving platter, cover and store in the refrigerator until ready to serve.

 - For smooth and creamy texture, I like to serve the pie after it has sat at room temperature for at least one hour.
-You can serve while still frozen and it will be more like cheesecake texture.
-Both are delicious.
+You can serve while still frozen and it will be more like a cheesecake texture.
+Both are delicious!

 - Top pumpkin pie slices with homemade coconut whipped cream and a dusting of ground cinnamon if desired.